leoposc/uibk-hpc/week09/README.md

     >>
     >> 2,233864595 seconds time elapsed

+The measured time is way more stable when the ranks are yielding instead of busy waiting, which does make sense since the program claims all available cores.
+What probably happens is that the scheduler is pausing the busy waiting threads as well to schedule other basic operating tasks.
+So the the execution time of the *busy waiting-program* depends on the execution time of other tasks, which certainly can differ from time to time.
+Bottom line is that the execution time for the *busy waiting-program* was between 5.0 and 5.4 seconds, for the *yielding-program* it was more constant around 4.8 seconds

+Setting nanosleep to the maximum has a huge impact on the energy consumption.
+Letting the cores sleep for 999999999 nanoseconds reduces the energy consumption by about 1 / 6.
+At cost of a possible higher computation time.
 ## Exercise 3

 To enable all the hardware threads we used the following command: